juandpinto/thesis-manuscript/source/13_results.md

 Some parsers, however, are instead simply given entirely unparsed corpora and no knowledge of the language's syntactic structure.
 Working with nothing but the text itself, the program seeks out patterns and begins to create links and relationships that it deems significant.

 Unfortunately, though automatic parsers have achieved surprising levels of accuracy in recent years, even the best continue to produce erroneous parsings.
-Some researchers have claimed as 95% or higher accuracy, including for some Hebrew parsers.<!-- I think? source --> When dealing with such a large corpus, such as the Hebrew *OpenSubtitles2018* corpus consisting of nearly 200 million tokens, a best-case scenario for a 5% error threshold results in nearly 10 million incorrectly parsed words.
+Some researchers have claimed 95% or higher accuracy, including for some Hebrew parsers.<!-- I think? source --> When dealing with such a large corpus, such as the Hebrew *OpenSubtitles2018* corpus consisting of nearly 200 million tokens, a best-case scenario for a 5% error threshold results in nearly 10 million incorrectly parsed words.

 Undoubtedly, this can have a negative impact on the accuracy of lemma frequency counts.
 Many of the issues found in the FDOSH are not due to orthographic ambiguity, but simply to inaccurate parsing.
 Some, as shown in the previous section, are even caused by erroneous automatic tokenization (consider the lemma "שדיבר").

 The good news is that automatic parsers are continually improving in accuracy.
-This is a problem that exists across the board, regardless of the corpus being used—unless it is manually parsed and lemmaticized, which is nearly impossible for such large corpora.
+This is a problem that exists across the board, regardless of the corpus being used—unless it is manually parsed and lemmatized, which is nearly impossible for such large corpora.
 The tools and techniques outlined in this thesis do not directly deal with the process of parsing.